hmcts/cnp-azuredevops-libraries/README.md

 > see [example in aks-cft-deploy repo](https://github.com/hmcts/aks-cft-deploy/blob/main/azure-pipelines.yml)

-### components file location
+### Override components directory

-On repositories, it may not be possible to have components folder directy under the root of the repository.
-In such case, the `baseDirectory` option can be used so specify the location of the components folder.
+In a monorepo, it may be needed to override the components folder if there's multiple applications that are built from the same repository.
+You can pass the `baseDirectory` option to specify the location of the components folder.
 ```yaml
 baseDirectory: "terraform/network/components"
 ```